artela-network/artela-docs/docs/develop/client/examples/deploy-call-contract.md

 **`ArtToken.sol`**

-Contract that defines the token.
+The contract defines the token.

 ```bash
 // SPDX-License-Identifier: GPL-3.0